SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ![](assets/chapter-3-1-images/00.Brackets-tip-04.png)

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>Both use cases are <strong>correct</strong> and could be used depending on the concrete case and/or particular requirements, but always must be careful and check with expected results.</td>
+<td>Both use cases are <strong>correct</strong> and could be used depending on the situation and/or the specific requirements, but you always must be careful and check the expected results.</td>
 </tr></table>

 ### Example: Even or odd number